buchan123/Udacity-DSND-Capstone-Investment-And-Trading/README.md

 <a name="descripton"></a>
 ## Description

-This Project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
+This Project is part of Data Science Nanodegree Program by Udacity.
-The initial dataset contains pre-labelled tweet and messages from real-life disaster.
+The initial dataset contains stock price of ITC of past 15 years from Yahoo Finance.
-The aim of the project is to build a Natural Language Processing tool that categorize messages.
+The aim of the project is to build a Stock Price Predictor Which Can predict price of stock 7 days in advance.

 The Project is divided in the following Sections:

 1. Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper database structure
-2. Machine Learning Pipeline to train a model able to classify text message in categories
+2. Machine Learning Pipeline to train a model able to predict price of stock 7 days in advance
 3. Web App to show model results in real time.

 <a name="getting_started"></a>